wetbug75/Quintrix-Class-Group-3/GroupAngularSPA/README.md

 ## JSON server

+Run `npm run server` on terminal.
-Run `json-server --watch db.json --port 5000`.
-Send API calls to `http://localhost:5000/jokes` Post requests require id
+Send API calls to `http://localhost:5000/jokes`
+Post requests require id in the object being sent.

 db.json is located in the root directory.
 Below is an example how the db is formatted in db.json